Grades: 5-12

 What happened to the Japanese Americans during World War II?

-What are the consequences of stereotyping in other sectors of
+What are the consequences of stereotyping in other communities?
+Have students research the consequences of stereotyping on two additional

 communities.
 A community can be an ethnic community, racial community,